rohitkumar93/fullstackpractise001/README.md

 Pull the docker image from:

+> docker pull dadarklord/rag_qna:latest
-[https://github.com/rohitkumar93/fullstackpractise001](url) (Could be under construction as I am actively working on this project still)
+(Could be under construction as I am actively working on this project still)

 ### Prerequisites